Scheduling with Communication Delay in Near-Linear Time: Introduction

 \subsection{Organization}

 The main contribution of this paper is our algorithm for scheduling small subgraphs in near-linear time.
 We provide a detailed description and analysis of this algorithm in~\cref{sec:detailed-alg}.
 Then, we proceed with our algorithm for scheduling general graphs in \cref{sec:general}.
-Due to space constraints we defer all proofs of our analysis to the Appendix.